 This post may contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

 While French dishes have traveled to many countries across the world, these authentic French foods are, without a doubt, the best way to experience this unique cuisine in its simplest and most sumptuous form.

 Wonderful food can be found throughout France, and many of the country’s regions have become synonymous with the classic dishes that were first made there.
 For the purists, our list not only looks at some of the country’s most beloved foods but also where best to try them.

-So together, guided by a local writer, let’s take a geographical culinary tour of France like no other, putting the spotlight on 15 of the country’s must try dishes, in the best places to try them.
+So together, guided by Marie, a writer and foodie from France, let’s take a geographical culinary tour of France like no other, putting the spotlight on 15 of the country’s must-try dishes in the best places to try them.

 Tapenade is a scrumptious spread made from black (or green) olives, capers, anchovies, garlic, and extra virgin olive oil.
 The solid ingredients are crushed using a mortar and pestle, then extra virgin oil is added gradually until a paste-like texture is obtained.

 Tapenade is a summer classic in Provence-Côte d’Azur.
 Enjoy this dish while having a French aperitif in our beautiful Provence, spread on a slice of fresh bread, or as a dip with raw vegetable sticks such as celery, carrot, or cucumber while listening to the lovely song of cicadas!

 Read more: Tapenade Recipe

 If you have the opportunity to visit the beautiful seaside around the city of Nice, I advise you to try Salade Niçoise.